Features

 05 November 2024

-CIA’s Robert Perillo shares his journey planning and implementing a food waste program that donated over 121,000 pounds of food since its inception.
+CIA’s Robert Perillo shares his journey planning and implementing a food waste recovery program that donated over 121,000 pounds of food since its inception.

 By Robert Perillo, CHE, Culinary Institute of America at Hyde Park instructor